Meet Welmoed Sisson

 In 2010, she formally joined Inspections by Bob as scheduler and marketing director.
 She attended her first InspectionWorld conference in Las Vegas in January 2010 and started earning Continuing Education credits even before becoming a home inspector.

 In Autumn 2011, Welmoed began the process of earning her Home Inspector license by taking the required 72-hour training class.
 She passed the National Home Inspectors Exam and received her license in December 2011.
-She advanced from Associate Member of ASHI to ASHI Inspector in 2013, and serves on the board of MAC-ASHI, the association’s local chapter.
+She is an ASHI-Certified Inspector, and is currently Vice President of MAC-ASHI, the association’s local chapter.
+Welmoed teaches the Home Inspection Certification class at Frederick Community College (pictured above).
 She has also taught classes at ASHI’s annual home inspector conference, InspectionWorld.
 She is one of the few woman home inspectors in the country; according to a 2011 ASHI survey, only 1.6% of home inspectors are female!

 A Different Perspective on Homes